Rjmoodie/yardpass-upgrade/PERFORMANCE_AUDIT_2025-11-09.md

 **Overall Assessment:** ⭐⭐⭐⭐ (4/5 stars)

-YardPass has a **solid performance foundation** with sophisticated optimization patterns already in place:
+Liventix has a **solid performance foundation** with sophisticated optimization patterns already in place:
 - Advanced database indexes and ranking functions
 - Proper code splitting and React optimization patterns
 - Good analytics and monitoring foundations